raphael-attie/AIA-reloaded/readme.md

 ### Getting started

-Example using the 3 samples from above.
-First create an "rgb" directory inside the "aia_data" directory that contains your 3 samples.
-This example will write an colored image with some default values.
+Example using the 3 samples from above that writes a .jpeg file of a colored image with default scaling and color mixing parameters.
+The .jpeg file is written in the **aia_data** directory where you put the 3 samples.

 ```python
 import os, glob